ljvmiranda921/calamanCy/dataset/tl_wikitext_silver/README.md

-[WikiANN](https://huggingface.co/datasets/wikiann) (`wikiann`) dataset to train an initial NER model, and then bootstrapped the annotations of a larger [WikiText-TL-39](https://huggingface.co/datasets/wikitext_tl39) corpus (`wikitext-tl-39`).
+[WikiANN](https://huggingface.co/datasets/wikiann) (`wikiann`) dataset to train an initial NER model, and then bootstrapped the annotations of a larger [WikiText-TL-39](https://huggingface.co/datasets/wikitext_tl39) corpus (`wikitext`).

-This results to two NER models, one from the original WikiANN corpus (`tl_wikiann_silver`) and another from the WikiText-TL-39 corpus (`tl_wikitext_silver`).
-Evaluation is done by testing these models in a small sample of gold annotations done by a native speaker.
+For evaluation, I trained two NER models, one from the original WikiANN corpus (`tl_wikiann_silver`) and another from the WikiText-TL-39 corpus (`tl_wikitext_silver`).
+I then tested them against a small sample of WikiText's data annotated by me, a native speaker.

 ## 📋 project.yml